Tag: #oniondipforbreakfast

 Here’s to…

 We’re making more room for celebrating.
 There’s enough going on in the world that needs little reminding of how cruel it can be.
 So we’re having moments to toast to good times, blow out candles, dance here and there, and laugh.
-Laugh so hard that
+Laugh so hard that our stomachs begin to hurt.
+Here’s to laughter!

 The Historical Algonquin Hotel: Its Famous Cat and the Famed and Naughty “Blue Bar.”